Roadside Springs Sampling

 Springs are a natural source of fresh, cold, flowing water that have undoubtedly attracted humans to them for millennia.
 Entire communities have been formed around springs, and many homes built before the 20th century were purposely built near springs.

 MWA takes samples at various publicly accessible springs in and around the Youghiogheny River watershed each quarter to assess if they are up to drinking water standards.
-These springs are assumed to be potable (safe to drink) by the communities around them, but most, if not all, have no easily accessible record of their water quality to make that decision.
+We follow the PA DEP's Maximum Containment Level (MCL) guidelines.
+These springs are often assumed to be potable (safe to drink) by the communities around them, but most, if not all, have no easily accessible record of their water quality to make that decision.

-Please read the results and descriptions of the parameters before drinking.
+Please read the results and descriptions of the parameters before deciding to drink.
 Keep in mind that our testing shows a snapshot of water conditions on the day we took the samples.
+We test for common water containments, however there is potential for other constituents or microbes, that we don't test for, to be present in surface waters.
 Water quality is constantly changing, so use your best judgement!

 Quarterly Roadside Springs Report